docknetwork/dock-tutorials/did-creation/README.md

 }
 ```

-In the body of this method we will need to generate a keypair for the DID and extract its public key.,
+In the body of this method we will need to generate a keypair for the DID and extract its public key.
+We can use the dock keyring object to generate a Sr25519 key, then use the helper method `getPublicKeyFromKeyringPair` to extract its public key into a variable:
 ```
 // Generate keys for the DID.
 const keyPair = dock.keyring.addFromUri(keySeed, null, 'sr25519');
 const publicKey = getPublicKeyFromKeyringPair(keyPair);
 ```

+Now we have the keys needed, we should create a key detail object.
+This will determine who the DID controller is using a public key and a DID.
+In our case, the controller DID is the same as the new DID we are writing.
+However it can be a DID that was written to the chain at another time.
+Once we have a key detail object, we simply call `dock.did.new` passing our new DID and `keyDetail`.
+Wait on this promise to finish and our DID should be written.
 ```
 // Create a key detail, controller being same as the DID const keyDetail = createKeyDetail(publicKey, dockDID);